DPIclimate/broker/readme.md

 There is currently one mid-tier processor, the logical mapper.
 The logical mapper's job is to determine where to send the telemetry received from a physical device.
 This decision is informed by a table in the database that maps a physical device to a logical device.
 This mapping must be updated when a physical device is replaced in the field so that data from the new device flows to the same destination.

-The mapping is maintained manually using a CLI tool.
+The mapping is maintained manually using a CLI tool or the management webapp.
 For example, this tool provides a command to create a logical device based upon an existing physical device and then map the two.
 The reason this is not done automatically is because when a sensor is replaced in the field and a new physical device is created by a front-end processor, the telemetry from that new sensor/physical device should flow to the same logical device, not a new one.

 ### Back-end processors